NeilGirdhar/efax/README.rst

 Parametrizations
 ----------------
 Each exponential family distribution has two special parametrizations: the natural and the expectation parametrization.
 (These are described in the overview pdf.)
 Consequently, every distribution has two base classes, one inheriting from :python:`NaturalParametrization` and one from :python:`ExpectationParametrization`.

 The motivation for the natural parametrization is combining and scaling independent predictive evidence.
 In the natural parametrization, these operations correspond to scaling and addition.

-The motivation for the expectation parametrization is combining independent and identically distributed observations into the maximum likelihood distribution.
+The motivation for the expectation parametrization is combining independent observations into the maximum likelihood distribution that could have produced them.
 In the expectation parametrization, this is an expected value.

 EFAX provides conversions between the two parametrizations through the :python:`NaturalParametrization.to_exp` and :python:`ExpectationParametrization.to_nat` methods.